Brian Bement

-Brian Bement (born July 2, 1993) is an American soccer player who plays for Chattanooga Red Wolves of USL League 1.
+Brian Bement (born July 2, 1993) is an American soccer player who plays for Ehtar Belleville FC of the National Premier Soccer League.

 Career

 Bement played college soccer at Loyola University Chicago between 2011 and 2014.

 Puerto Rico FC

 Bement signed with Puerto Rico Football Club of the North American Soccer League on March 31, 2016.
 Following the regular season, PRFC took part in and won the inaugural Copa Luis Villarejo, earning the team a spot in the 2017 Caribbean Club Championship.
 Bement scored two goals in the second leg of his team's First Round match-up against Guayama FC.
 He was released at the end of the 2017 season.

 Jacksonville Armada

 Following an open tryout, Bement was signed by Jacksonville Armada FC of the National Premier Soccer League.

 Forward Madison

 In December 2018, Bement signed with USL League One club Forward Madison FC ahead of their inaugural season.
-He made his league debut for the club on April 6, 2019, coming on as an 84th minute substitute for Josiel Núñez in a 1-0 away defeat to Chattanooga Red Wolves SC.
+He made his league debut for the club on April 6, 2019, coming on as an 84th-minute substitute for Josiel Núñez in a 1–0 away defeat to Chattanooga Red Wolves SC.
 On April 16, 2019, Bement scored as Madison played their first match at Breese Stevens Field, a 2-0 friendly victory over the Wisconsin Badgers.